samir-dewan/luna-testum/README.md

 2 - Ensure that tests do not look at specific outcomes, but the outcome is correctly based on the input.
 For example, it shouldn't be that I test for a specific article name (say, "Test Article 1") to open up a specific article description (say, "Test Description 1").
 Instead, I will make sure every test script will take a set input and will expect the correct set outcome.
 In a completely ideal world, I'd take a random seed of the data for testing; that way we would know that what I get as an outcome of my testing is expected for any input.

+POST-ATTEMPT: I added a search function test, which worked perfectly by highlighting my search function hadn't worked post-updated to task 1!
+That has now been updated.
+I've added some non-specific strings to add some end to end element to the testing scripts - in an ideal world, we would break down the scope of these scripts further to ensure that we know precisely which block of our codebase we are testing, but for now these show a 96% test coverage.

 ```

 ## Task 3 - Article List Content 📜